department-of-veterans-affairs/vets-design-system-documentation/src/_components/type-ahead.md

 draft: true
 ---

-# Type-ahed
+# Type-ahead

-<p class="va-introtext">Cards group short, related pieces of personalized information into a series of discrete containers, similar to physical index or playing cards.
-The goal of a card is to present a snapshot of information in one digestable chunk with the option to navigate to more detailed content.
-The user should be able to easily scan a sequence of cards and take action on the most relevant items.</p>
+<p class="va-introtext">The type-ahead component displays suggested search terms in real-time in a dropdowon below the input field while the user is typing a query.</p>

 ## Example

-TBA
+{% include storybook-preview.html story="components-va-search--default" %}

 ## Usage

-When to use Type-ahead
+### When to use Type-ahead

-When to consider something else
+### When to consider something else

 ## Content considerations